abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 **Denormalization**: duplicate columns are often kept in multiple tables to make reads easier, writes suffer though.
 We often use **Materialized views** which are cached tables stored when we query across partitioned databases i.e. a complex `JOIN`

+Goals: Uniform distribution of data among nodes and minimal rerouting of traffic if nodes are added or removed.
+Consistent Hashing is used.

 ### Replication
 Two generals problem - the problem with systems that reply on `ACK` for consistency is that the other one doesn't know if the update has been performed on the other node if `ACK` doesn't reach us back, resolution - _hierarchical replication_.